vortexntnu/vortex-asv/README.md

 sudo docker-compose up -d <service_name>
 ```

-Running without a service name runs every container in the docker-compose file.
+Running without a service name runs every container listed in the docker-compose file.
-The -d flag (detatch) runs the container in the background.
+The -d flag (detach) runs the container in the background.
 When you are done working within the container, close it by running

 ```